populationgenomics/team-docs/first_time_setup.md

 ## Hail Batch

 If you plan to launch workflows using Hail Batch, and you have not previously set up an account, check out the section [here](hail.md#hail-batch-developer-setup) section for required steps.

+## Extra tools

+There are hundreds of optional ways to streamline your experience, some are listed here:

+- [AutoJump](https://github.com/wting/autojump) - a terminal navigation tool which remembers your most common directories for easy navigation
+- [OhMyZsh](https://ohmyz.sh/) and [PowerLevel10k](https://github.com/romkatv/powerlevel10k) - Terminal UI improvements and customisation
+- [Amphetamine](https://apps.apple.com/au/app/amphetamine/id937984704?l=en-GB&mt=12Amphetamine) - a handy tool for keeping your screen awake.
+Do not use in a public setting.

+If you have additional essential or useful tools to mention, open a PR and update this page!